History

 1993-94

-School of Urban-Regional Planning and Development Engineering
+School of Spatial Planning and Development Engineering

 2004

-Today, after a history of almost 100 years the Faculty of Engineering has gone through moments of tension and calm, has experienced all the events that have troubled the university community and has actively participated in its strivings and struggles.
+Today, with a history of almost 70 years, the Faculty of Engineering has gone through moments of tension and calm, has experienced all the events that have troubled the university community and has actively participated in its strivings and struggles.
 It has contributed to education and research, promoted solutions to the problems of Education, democratization and its reform, and has made a decisive contribution to the cultural life and development of the country, by organizing or participating in numerous cultural events, development programs and the execution of major projects in northern Greece.
 At the same time, building on the experiences of its strivings and the democratic traditions of the University of Thessaloniki, the Faculty significantly contributed to the struggle for the democratic course of the country.